 1) First, select an eligible item from Amazon’s Subscribe & Save store (items are always changing).

 2) Next, choose the quantity of the item you’d like to receive as well as a delivery schedule.
-You can choose to have your order delivered in monthly intervals from 1 month to 6 months (you can change this at any time).
+You can choose to have your order delivered in monthly intervals from 1 month to 6 months.
+You can change the delivery frequency at any time.

 3) Click “Subscribe Now,” enter your payment information, and you’re all set to go!
-Your payment will not be processed until your order ships.
+Amazon will process your payment when your order ships.